-CMS will continue recognize observation as “Comprehensive Observation Services” which will be considered a composite service under APC 8011.
-Payment for this composite service will be made for all qualifying extended assessment and management encounters.
+CMS will continue to recognize observation as “Comprehensive Observation Services,” which will be considered a composite service under APC 8011.
+This composite service will be paid for all qualifying extended assessment and management encounters.
 Billing must include services outlined in FAQ1 in order to qualify for the Extended Assessment and Management service.

-Because Observation services are by definition outpatient services, placement into observation ought to have been specifically ordered at a time when it was uncertain if an inpatient admission would be necessary (Chapter 1, Section 50.3.2 of the Medicare Claims Processing Manual).
-Providers will report the ED or clinic visit code or, if applicable, G0379 (direct referral to observation) and G0378 (hospital Observation Services, per hour) and the number of units representing the hours spent in observation (rounded to the nearest hour) for all Medicare observation services.
+Because Observation services are outpatient services, placement into observation ought to have been specifically ordered when it was uncertain if an inpatient admission would be necessary (Chapter 1, Section 50.3.2 of the Medicare Claims Processing Manual).
+Providers will report the ED or clinic visit code or, if applicable, G0379 (direct referral to observation) and G0378 (hospital Observation Services per hour) and the number of units representing the hours spent in observation (rounded to the nearest hour) for all Medicare observation services.
 The Medicare Outpatient Code Editor (OCE) will determine if the service qualifies for reimbursement under a composite APC.
 Specific criteria include:

-For physician payment for observation care under CPT, there are no procedural restrictions, or specific preceding visit level requirements similar to Medicare's policies for facilities.
-Physician observation services are billed in lieu of Emergency Department or other Evaluation/Management CPT codes, except for certain exemptions (e.g., Critical Care).
+For physician payment for observation care under CPT, there are no procedural restrictions or specific preceding visit level requirements, similar to Medicare's policies for facilities.
+Physician observation services are billed instead of Emergency Department or other Evaluation/Management CPT codes, except for certain exemptions (e.g., Critical Care).

 As with all CPT typical times, the respective listed guideline times are averages representing a range of times.
 Therefore, actual times may be higher or lower depending upon extant clinical circumstances.